ssrome/100-days-of-code/log.md

 **Thoughts:**
 This has been a challenging few days.
 Travelling and working with one hand, due to me finally needing to rest a sprained wrist.

+### R2D14: October 15, 2019
+Finished the main CSS part of my Rock, Paper, Scissors project

+**Thoughts:**
+There's a couple of small things that need to be worked on, which has been frustrating to make look better.